brannonh/value-sculptor/README.md

 #### concat

 The `concat` argument is an optional `boolean` value.
 If `false` (default), an array of generated values is returned.
-If `false`, all of the generated values are concatenated together and returned as a single string.
+If `true`, all of the generated values are concatenated together and returned as a single string.

 ## Contributing